On this page:

 Q: Is Paratransit still operational?

-Paratransit is suspended for the remainder of spring semester.
+Paratransit is suspended for the remainder of spring and semesters.

 Q: What happens now that exams are online?
 How do I get extended time for an online exam?